 - Weakness and muscle wasting around the joint.

-There are treatments available for all forms of arthritis.
-However, the treatment will depend on the cause of arthritis.
-Treatments may include medicines, physiotherapy and surgery.
 Some causes of arthritis only need treatment for a short time.
 Other causes of arthritis may need lifelong treatment.
 For osteoarthritis, if it affects the hip or the knee, surgery can be done to replace the entire joint.
 See the separate leaflets called Knee Replacement and Hip Replacement.
+For elbow arthritis there is a technique known as elbow joint resurfacing, but this is not currently recommended by the National Institute for Health and Care Excellence (NICE) as there is not enough evidence for its safety and effectiveness.
+Some patients may be offered this procedure as part of a trial.

 Some types of arthritis are short-lived and don't leave you with any problems.
-Examples are reactive arthritis, which usually goes away by itself and juvenile arthritis which clears up usually without any long-term problems.
+Examples are reactive arthritis, which usually goes away by itself and juvenile arthritis which may sometimes clear up without any long-term problems.
 Other types come and go, like gout.
 Rheumatoid arthritis tends to stay with you for the long term, but can be controlled with medication.
-And osteoarthritis is a consequence of getting old, but can be solved if it's suitable to have a joint replacement.
+Osteoarthritis can usually be controlled with a combination of painkillers, physiotherapy, and surgery, and by reducing pressure on the joint by avoiding being overweight.